- Wash some lemons.

-To those of you that think cooking a juicy, flavorful, well seasoned, highly delicious steak is easy…you’re right.
+To those that think cooking a juicy, flavorful, well seasoned, highly delicious steak is easy…you’re right.

-Time and time again I get asked; “what do you put on your steak?”
-The answer is always the same…kosher salt and fresh, coarsely ground pepper.
+Time and again I get asked; “what do you put on your steak?”
+The answer is always the same…kosher salt and coarse ground pepper.
 That doesn’t mean that other seasonings are bad or that you can’t use sea salt.
-I find salt and pepper to be the most complimentary additives to a good quality steak.
+Salt and pepper are maximize flavor without muddling the flavor of the meat.

 I don’t cook a steak at home often enough to need added interest from spice rubs and marinades.
 I just want all my taste buds focused on the gloriousness that is high quality beef fat.

-Since the fat is what turns on the drool faucet, my favorite cuts are ribeye (when price is no option), and skirt.
+Since fat is what turns on the drool faucet, the most flavorful cuts are ribeye (when price is no option), and skirt.
 Skirt has so much marbling that when cooked to well done, it’s still moist and Mcfatty delicious.

-I’m also not a fan of rare steaks.
-With my love of fat being the focus, I need the fat to heat and render through the steak, which takes more time then rare will allow.
+This chef is of the opinion that most rare steaks are not Scottish.
+With love of fat being the focus, I need the fat to heat and render through the steak, which takes more time then rare will usually allow.

 First, some basic guidelines:

-I’ll discuss two preparations for cooking steak.
+There are two convenient preparations for cooking steak.
 Using an outdoor grill and using a saute pan.
 The pan method is faster and easier, but dirtier and void of charcoal or fire “flavor”.